Through the storm we reach the shore

 On May 17, 1987, 37 U.S. Sailors died when their ship was attacked by the Iraqis.
 Another and 21 were injured.
 The Persian Gulf tragedy, known as the Stark Attack, was an unprovoked attack on the USS Stark (FFG-31).
-They’d been fired on by the Iraqis.
 Most of those who died were Gen Xers, born in 1961 or later.

 “From my own personal STARK experience and I can only assume its the same for others in my “Stark-Family-Circle”, The USS STARK incident is a gamut of mixed emotions that throws me on a roller coaster ride of fear, hate, anger, guilt, pride, love, devotion, remorse, insensitivity, honor, sadness and the list goes on and on… To say the least, its a never ending struggle that takes jabs at my self-worth, pounds-away at my heart and pierces into the depths of my soul.
 If I didn’t force laughter into my life, I don’t know where these feelings would take me.”

 Wasnock, along with some of his fellow shipmates, are trying to spearhead a memorial for the sailors who died aboard the USS Stark.
 You don’t have to spend much time reading his blog to realize what a defining moment this was in his young life.
 He was just 19-years-old at the time.

 I’m reminded of that famous Gen X quote from Fight Club, which I’ve referenced many times on this blog.
 “Our Generation has had no Great war, no Great Depression.
 Our war is spiritual.
 Our depression is our lives.”
 This does not apply to the Gen Xers who served on the USS Stark.
 They experienced the tragedy of war that day.